Battle of the Alamo: Background

 The Texians systematically defeated the Mexican troops already stationed in Texas.
 The last group of Mexican soldiers in the region—commanded by Santa Anna's brother-in-law, General Martín Perfecto de Cos—surrendered on December 9 following the siege of Béxar.
 By this point, the Texian Army was dominated by very recent arrivals to the region, primarily illegal immigrants from the United States.
-Many Texas settlers, unprepared for a long campaign, had returned home.
+Many Texas settlers returned home, unprepared for a long campaign.
 Angered by what he perceived to be United States interference in Mexican affairs, Santa Anna spearheaded a resolution classifying foreign immigrants found fighting in Texas as pirates.
-The resolution effectively banned the taking of prisoners of war: in this period of time, captured pirates were executed immediately.
+The resolution effectively banned the taking of prisoners of war; in this period of time, captured pirates were executed immediately.
 Santa Anna reiterated this message in a strongly worded letter to United States President Andrew Jackson.
-This letter was not widely distributed, and it is unlikely that most of the United States recruits serving in the Texian Army were aware that there would be no prisoners of war.
+This letter was not widely distributed, making it likely that most of the United States recruits serving in the Texian Army were not aware there would be no prisoners of war.

-When Mexican troops departed San Antonio de Béxar (now San Antonio, Texas, USA) Texian soldiers captured the Mexican garrison at the Alamo Mission, a former Spanish religious outpost which had been converted to a makeshift fort by the recently expelled Mexican Army.
-Described by Santa Anna as an "irregular fortification hardly worthy of the name", the Alamo had been designed to withstand an attack by native tribes, not an artillery-equipped army.
+When Mexican troops departed San Antonio de Béxar (now San Antonio, Texas, USA), Texian soldiers captured the Mexican garrison at the Alamo Mission, a former Spanish religious outpost which had been converted to a makeshift fort by the recently expelled Mexican Army.
+Described by Santa Anna as an "irregular fortification hardly worthy of the name", the Alamo had been designed to withstand an assault by Indigenous attackers, not an artillery-equipped army.
 The complex sprawled across 3 acre, providing almost 1320 ft of perimeter to defend.
 An interior plaza was bordered on the east by the chapel and to the south by a one-story building known as the Low Barracks.
 A wooden palisade stretched between these two buildings.
 The two-story Long Barracks extended north from the chapel.
 At the northern corner of the east wall stood a cattle pen and horse corral.
 The walls surrounding the complex were at least 2.75 ft thick and ranged from 9–12 ft high.

 To compensate for the lack of firing ports, Texian engineer Green B. Jameson constructed catwalks to allow defenders to fire over the walls; this method, however, left the rifleman's upper body exposed.
 Mexican forces had left behind 19 cannons, which Jameson installed along the walls.
 A large 18-pounder had arrived in Texas with the New Orleans Greys.
 Jameson positioned this cannon in the southwest corner of the compound.
 He boasted to Texian Army commander Sam Houston that the Texians could "whip 10 to 1 with our artillery".